-IterateTest is an application with two TextAreas-input and output-a Button named iterate, and a Label named report.
+IterateTest is an application with two TextAreas- input and output-a Button named iterate, and a Label named report.
 In its constructor, IterateTest() creates a user interface by placing the two TextAreas side-by-side in the center of the application, adding the Button on the top, and the Label on the bottom.
 To run the application, type some sentences into the input TextArea on the left, and click the iterate Button.
-The actionPerformed() method will count the number of sentences in the input TextArea and move them to the output TextArea.
+The actionPerformed() method will count the number of sentences in the input TextArea.